RoboticsLabURJC/2018-tfg-alvaro_paniagua/README.md

 ![WebSim index page](/docs/websimScreen.png)

+Now write your code using the API shown below.

 ## API

 To run the robot we provide a API to make it simple to execute some commands on the robot.